kunalkathuria/SVXplorer/README.md

 ### SUMMARY

-SVXplorer accepts a BAM file of target as input and outputs 6 bedpe files (and 1 equivalent vcf file) containing deletions, non-tandem duplications (insertions.bedpe), inversions, tandem duplications, novel sequence insertions (insertions_dn.bedpe) and BNDs in standard bedpe format.
-The insertions are tagged as INS (copy-paste duplication), INS_C_P (cut-paste or translocation), INS_I (inverted copy-paste), INS_C_P, INS_C_I_P.
-The BND file ("unknowns.bedpe") contains all unidentified variants, like partially supported inversions, small non-deletion "FR" clusters, translocations (INS_C) whose source and insert locations have not been ascertained etc.
+SVXplorer accepts a BAM file of target as input and outputs a BEDPE file (and an equivalent VCF file) containing deletions (DEL), tandem duplications (TD), inversions (INV), non-tandem-duplications, translocations (see below), novel sequence insertions (DN_INS) and undetermined types tagged as "BND."
+The variant tags listed in parentheses pertain to the BEDPE file, whereas the VCF file follows VCF 4.3 specifications.
+The insertions contain 3 breakpoints (1 = source location 1, 2 = source location 2, 3 = paste location) and are tagged as INS (copy-paste insertion/duplication), INS_C_P (cut-paste insertion or translocation that is fully identified), INS_C (cut-paste insertion with ambiguity in 2 of its breakpoints, i.e. source vs paste location) or INS_I (inverted copy-paste insertion) or in the BEDPE file.
+The BND events contains all variants that are not fully identified, like INS_C, partially supported inversions, non-deletion "FR" clusters, deletions or duplications not supported by local depth of coverage, interchromosomal insertions only containing 2 breakpoints etc. and are indicated as such in the comment/INFO field respectively.

 SVXplorer addresses many of the standard limitations in SV detection by its comprehensive 3-tier approach of sequentially using discordant paired-end (PE) alignment, split-read (SR) alignment and read-depth information to capture as many SVs as possible and simultaneously or progressively weeding out poor candidates.
 Significant attention is given to categorizing alignments, grouping alignments correctly into respective clusters, eliminating cluster “conflict,” consolidating clusters meticulously into variants, integrating PE and SR calls precisely, dynamically calculating PE and SR SV-support thresholds, retaining all clusters and choosing variants based on final support, corroborating SVs using streamlined local read-depth information etc.